FociSolutions/github-foundations/organizations/SECRETS.md

 - `dependabot_secrets`: for creating and managing repository secrets accessible to dependabot
 - `environments`: for creating and managing environments, including their action secrets.

 `action_secrets`, `codespace_secrets`, and `dependabot_secrets` are maps where the keys are the name of the secrets and the values are the encrypted secret values to create and manage as secrets.
+See [encryption](#encryption) for instructions on how to encrypt your secret.

 `environments` is a map where the keys are the names of the environments to create and manage.
 The values are objects that contain an `action_secrets` field which is a map where the keys are the name of the secrets and the values are the encrypted secret values to create and manage as environment action secrets